 The below article and the accompanying photos appeared in the Chicago Tribune Sunday Magazine on October 15, 1977.
 It was the first major feature revealing the existence of the now famous rooms, and led to their opening as a museum in the early 1980s, now one of London’s most visited.
 For WWII history enthusiasts, a visit to London will not be complete without seeing the Cabinet War Rooms.
 But be ready to wait.
-During my visit in 2005 the entrance line snaked outside and around the corner of the still unchanged building.
+During a recent visit the entrance line snaked outside and around the corner of the still unchanged building.

 Additional articles and commentary will appear periodically.
 Every effort will be made to reply to comments and questions.
 Contact the author here.